SyntaxColoring/LM-Scripts/ReadMe.md

-Clicking this number[^fn-sample_footnote] will lead you to a footnote.

 Introduction
 ============
 [LM Scripts](http://github.com/SyntaxColoring/LM-Scripts) is a small collection of tools for programming on LMSD's 1-to-1 laptops.
 Each tool is designed to work around an LM-specific issue that might annoy programmers and power-users.

-Because these are command-line tools, you need programming permissions to use them.
-Formerly, this just meant that you had to be in a computer science course.
-Since they switched over to Java, though, comp. sci. students no longer receive special permissions.
-If you can argue for Generally, that means you have to be currently enrolled in a computer science course.
+Since these are command-line tools, you need programming permissions to use them.
+Generally, that means you have to be currently enrolled in a computer science course.
 There's no way around this requirement, unfortunately.

 Each tool is described below.
 For specific usage instructions on a given tool, invoke it without any arguments.